 RHS Garden Harlow Carr – Harrogate

 Harlow Carr is a Yorkshire garden dominated by water, stone and woodland and is very much part of the surrounding Yorkshire landscape.

 Harlow Carr is one of the North's premier botanical Yorkshire gardens and takes in around 58 acres on the edge of Harrogate.
 This Yorkshire garden is a showcase of horticultural excellence which combines informative displays with peace and tranquility.
-There are some fabulous features to enjoy including the Gardens Through Time, the Winter Walk and the Rose Revolution Borders.
 Finish your visit with a treat at their fabulous Betty's Tea Room.

 Harlow Carr is open daily all year except Christmas Day.
 Last admission is one hour before the gardens close.
 There is a large free car park with designated disabled spaces near the garden entrance and a drop off service at the entrance can also be prearranged with the garden office.
 Only assistance dogs are allowed in the gardens.